Handbook for Student Organizations

 - It is very important to attach the original receipt (not a photocopy) and have the treasurer of your organization sign the payment request form.
 Please note: signed credit card receipts (without items listed) are not acceptable.
 The receipt must clearly detail what was purchased and the individual prices - this is most often an issue with meals.

 - Reimbursement submission is required within 60 days of expense (or trip) per IRS guidelines.
 (Reference publication 463).

-- If you need to pay someone upon delivery of a service (a performer, a rental company, etc), please obtain an invoice and completed W9 form from them one week prior to the delivery.
-Lee Clark and Nadine Sunderland from the SAO office both deal specifically with these contracts.
+- If you need to pay someone upon delivery of a service (a performer, a rental company, etc), please obtain an invoice and completed W9 form from them two weeks prior to the delivery.
+Lee Clark from the SAO office deals specifically with these contracts.
 Contracts must be signed one week prior to the event.

-- The Treasurer will check the form, sign the form, and turn it in to the Business Office.
+- The Treasurer and SAO will check the form, , and deliver it to the Business Office.
 You will receive a reimbursement online through your bank account.
 Please make sure you have signed up for a reimbursement bank account on the HUB.
-Payments are processed each Thursday; the cutoff for accepting approved requests is Tuesday noon.
-Please do not expect to be immediately reimbursed.
+Payments are processed each Thursday.
+Allow at least seven business days for processing.

 Posters can be hung almost anywhere on campus.
 A poster should include the date and time of your event and a short description.
 Funny pictures and puns are encouraged, so brush up on photoshop skills and your sense of humor to grab people’s attention!